Here's what you will find on this page:

 Review (from Amazon):

-“This book contains selected papers from a 1991 conference sponsored by Wycliffe Bible Translators.
+Linguistics and New Testament Greek: Key Issues in the Current Debate“This book contains selected papers from a 1991 conference sponsored by Wycliffe Bible Translators.
 Its editors are David A. Black, Katharine Barnwell and Stephen Levinsohn and there is also a foreword by Eugene Nida. . . .
 Overall, I found this book to be educational and useful for those wishing to understand or rightly exegete Holy Scripture.
 Of course, there are points at which one might disagree with some explanation of a particular verse or even take issue with the methodology employed by those who contributed essays to this book.
 Nevertheless, I think that this work deserves to be read and pondered.”

 This work offers students the most current discussion of the major issues in Greek and linguistics by leading authorities in the field.
 Featuring an all-star lineup of New Testament Greek scholars--including Stanley Porter, Constantine Campbell, Stephen Levinsohn, Jonathan Pennington, and Robert Plummer--it examines the latest advancements in New Testament Greek linguistics, making it an ideal intermediate supplemental Greek textbook.
 Chapters cover key topics such as verbal aspect, the perfect tense, deponency and the middle voice, discourse analysis, word order, and pronunciation.